 That was when Arthur remembered the Obviously.ai tool for predictive data analysis.

-After class, but before he treated himself to lunch, Arthur decided to sign up for a free trial of the no-code tool and input the New Zealand crashes dataset to see if the tool could use artificial intelligence to predict traffic accidents.
+After class, Arthur decided to sign up for a trial of the no-code tool and input the New Zealand crashes dataset to see if it could predict traffic accidents.

-He was stunned by what happened next.
-It worked!
+He was stunned.
 In just minutes Arthur had created a prediction model that could interpret factors like weather conditions and speed limits to predict vehicle crashes.

 Digging into Deep Learning

-So impressed was Arthur by what he was able to achieve in just five minutes that he used a feature of Obviously.ai to export his work and post his A.I. model on LinkedIn, allowing anybody all over the world to tweak the conditions to determine the likelihood of vehicle crashes in New Zealand.
+Arthur used a feature of Obviously AI export his work and post his A.I. model on LinkedIn, allowing anybody all over the world to tweak the conditions to determine the likelihood of vehicle crashes in New Zealand.

-Obviously.ai’s no code a.i. tool allowed Arthur to look at the New Zealand crash data set through the new lens of adaptive machine learning without having to understand convolutional neural networks and back propagation.
+Obviously AI's no code tool allowed Arthur to look at the New Zealand crash data set through the new lens of adaptive machine learning without having to understand convolutional neural networks and back propagation.
 Even this quick exercise offered surprises on motor vehicle road accidents.

 Take weather conditions for example: Who knew that heavy rain was not as bad as light rain for traffic safety?